Algonquin Hotel: Oak Room

 The Oak Room occupied the ground floor of the annex and was originally the Pergola's rear section.
 The Oak Room Supper Club opened within part of the Pergola in 1939, with European chanteuse Greta Keller as the room's first star.
-The club closed during World War II and reopened as a regular venue in 1980 or 1981.
-When Donald Smith reopened the Oak Room in 1980, the first regular and star was singer-pianist Steve Ross.
+The club closed during World War II.
+The Oak Room reopened as a regular venue in either 1980 or 1981 under the management of cabaret operator Donald Smith.
+Its first regular and star was singer-pianist Steve Ross.
 Other performers who have appeared at the Oak Room include Julie Wilson, Mary Cleere Haran, Karen Akers, KT Sullivan, Barbara Carroll, Sandy Stewart and Bill Charlap, Diana Krall, Jessica Molaskey, Jamie Cullum, and John Pizzarelli.
-Andrea Marcovicci performed there for over 25 years, sometimes with her mother Helen Marcovicci (né Stuart).
-Harry Connick Jr. and Michael Feinstein also performed at the Oak Room earlier in their careers.
-Sylvia Syms collapsed and died on stage there during a performance in 1992.
+Andrea Marcovicci performed there for over 25 years, sometimes with her mother Helen Stuart Marcovicci.
+Harry Connick Jr. and Michael Feinstein performed at the Oak Room early in their careers.
+The singer Sylvia Syms collapsed and died on stage there during a performance in 1992.

 The Oak Room spanned 4000 ft2.
 New York Times critic Raymond Sokolov described the Oak Room as intimate and more masculine than the Rose Room.
 The space had theatrical equipment and lighting, as well as a grand piano.
 The Oak Room was not a large source of income, despite charging at least $100 per person (more if one had dinner, except for matinees).
-Howard Reich of the Chicago Tribune wrote that the room's decorations, size, furnishings, and waiters' services evoked "an era when visitors sat back, sipped a drink, listened to music and savored life in an unhurried way".
+Howard Reich of the Chicago Tribune wrote in 1993 that the room's decorations, size, furnishings, and waiters' services evoked "an era when visitors sat back, sipped a drink, listened to music and savored life in an unhurried way".

 The Oak Room permanently closed as a cabaret nightclub in 2012, and a portion of the room was converted into a private breakfast room for Marriott Reward Elite customers.
 As of 2022, the Oak Room is a 1650 ft2 conference room with space for 105 guests in a theater-style arrangement.
 The Oak Room also contains a movable partition, which can split the space into two rooms, each with a capacity of 40.
 The room retains its original woodwork, and its ceiling contains curving metal light fixtures.